 See all of our expert product reviews.

-Another health issue is Progressive Retinal Atrophy.
+Additionally, Progressive Retinal Atrophy can happen.
 This is when the cells in a dog’s eyes deteriorate over time leading to partial or total blindness.
 A dog that’s reluctant to go outside in the dark is one possible sign of this condition.
 Sometimes supplements can slow down its progression.